waldevski/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Research Scientist in the Machine Learning for Code team at Google Brain <a href="https://research.google/locations/montreal">team</a> Montreal.
+I am a Research Scientist in the Machine Learning for Code team at <a href="https://research.google/locations/montreal">Google Brain team</a> in Montreal.
 I also serve as an Adjunct Professor at the Australian National University.